-I saw the 1954 version of The Man Who Knew Too Much as a youngster in my hometown movie theater in Guanabo, Cuba.
-Hitchcock has remained my favorite director.
-I know that his fifty-three movies are not all good, but many are still among the most visually intelligent and inventive films that I know.
+I saw the 1954 version of Alfred Hitchcock’s The Man Who Knew Too Much with my parents when I was eight or nine in my hometown movie theater in Guanabo, Cuba.
+I have been a fan ever since.
+Hitchcock is my favorite director.
+I know that not all of his fifty-three movies are great or even good, but many are still among the most visually intelligent and inventively structured films that I know.

-In my last project and book, Flowers for Lisa, I ended the series with a picture of a nosegay, similar to the one that Kim Novak buys in Vertigo.
-This reference to a moment in one of his films made me think I could start making a series of other photographs that play with and riff off his movies’ visuals, moods and psychology.
+In my last project and book, Flowers for Lisa, I ended the series with a picture of a flower nosegay, similar to the one that Kim Novak buys in a florist shop in Vertigo to deceive Jimmy Stewart.
+This reference to an object within a moment in this particular movie made me think that I could start making a new series of photographs that visually riff on interesting frames from other Hitchcock films.
 In the case of the Vertigo flower picture, I was pretty faithful to Hitchcock’s scene.
-In other photographs in this series, my references approach the original in a more oblique way.
-At times, I have gone beyond all that, by my making what I call Imaginary Film Stills – pictures from movies he never made but put together by my imagination under his spell.
+In others of my renditions here I have quoted from the original in more oblique ways.
+At times, I have gone beyond all that, by my making what I call Imaginary Film Stills – picture inventions from movies he never made but rather assembled in my imagination under his spell.

-Funny how in trying to make a sort of a copy I have discovered subject matter, photographic approaches and new ways of putting things together that I would not have considered before.
-To me, many of these pictures don’t look exactly like they are mine.
-Maybe it’s a new Abe emerging!
+It’s funny how in trying to make a sort of a copy I have discovered subject matter, photographic approaches and new ways of putting things together that I would not have considered before.
+In some ways these works don’t exactly look like my other pictures to date- maybe it’s a good thing!